Hugh Aloysius Drum: Start of military career

 Joining the United States Army while the Spanish–American War and subsequent insurrections and conflicts were ongoing, he served with the 12th Infantry Regiment in the Philippines, and then with the 25th Infantry Regiment.
 He participated in the Battle of Bayan in 1899, for which he received the Silver Citation Star, which was converted to the Silver Star when that decoration was created in 1932.

 Drum later served as aide-de-camp to Frank Baldwin before returning to a series of assignments in the United States.
 He completed the School of the Line (precursor to the Officer Basic and Advanced Courses) in 1911 as an honor graduate.
 He graduated from the United States Army Command and General Staff College in 1912, and later served there as an instructor.

 In 1914 he was an assistant chief of staff for the force commanded by Frederick Funston during the Veracruz Expedition.
 Drum served at Fort Bliss and Fort Sam Houston in Texas during 1915 and 1916 as part of the Pancho Villa Expedition.
+It was serving at these locations that brought Drum into contact with Major General John J. Pershing, who thought highly of him, and "saw that he had talent as a staff officer".

 World War I

-Highly regarded by Major General John J. Pershing, at the start of America's involvement in World War I, Drum was named an assistant chief of staff of the First Army, commanded first by Pershing and later by Lieutenant General Hunter Liggett.
+At the start of America's involvement in World War I, Pershing named Drum an assistant chief of staff of the First Army, commanded first by Pershing and later by Lieutenant General Hunter Liggett.
 In 1918, he was promoted to colonel and became First Army chief of staff.
 He was promoted to temporary brigadier general in the last weeks of the war.
 Drum was commended for his work to assemble and organize First Army's staff, and for the planning of the St. Mihiel and Meuse-Argonne offensives in September 1918, for which he received the Army Distinguished Service Medal and awards from several foreign countries.
 The citation for his Army DSM reads: